Embu County: Education and ICT

-County has a total of 619 ECD centres of which 399 are private and 220 being public and has total enrolment of 20580 pupils.
-There are 552 primary schools of which 384 are public and 168 being private schools and has an enrolment of 122710 pupils.
+The county has a total of 619 ECD centres of which 399 are private and 220 are public, with a total enrollment of 20,580 pupils.
+There are 552 primary schools of which 384 are public and 168 are private with an enrollment of 122,710 pupils.

 The county was the first to employ early childhood development education teachers in Kenya.

-Since January 2014, 483 ECDE teachers were employed.There was opening of 10 youth polytechnics: Mutuobare, Mbonzuki, Makawani, Kiamuringa, Munyori, Makima, Kibugu, Kamutu, Muvandori, and Kavutiri.
+Since January 2014, 483 ECDE teachers have been employed.
+There was an opening of 10 youth polytechnics: Mutuobare, Mbonzuki, Makawani, Kiamuringa, Munyori, Makima, Kibugu, Kamutu, Muvandori, and Kavutiri.

 There was also procurement of state of the art equipment of the 32 youth polytechnics in the county.

 Education Bursary for the needy County students in secondary schools, youth polytechnics, tertiary institutions and universities.

 The county has advertised for land on which to build youth polytechnics in Nembure, Gitare, Gatumbi and Kithimu.

 The county is in its final stages of connecting all sub-county headquarters with fibre optic connectivity and putting up digital villages and hot spots.
-This will largely boost the economy of Embu County by opening up the Local and International markets for all stakeholders especially for farmers to sell their produce online.
+This will boost the economy of Embu County by opening up the local and international markets for all stakeholders especially for farmers to sell their produce online.